softwaredevacademy/reactbox/README.md

 1. React router to enabling the browser back button in the views.
 1. React i18: For internationalization.

-To see a complete diagram, check this link: [tech-stack.png.](https://www.dropbox.com/s/2ra5a1uv2qidxsf/tech-stack.png?dl=0) Currently using the "Complete stack".
+To see a complete diagram check the image called `project-structure.png` in the root folder.
+Currently using the "Complete stack".

 ---